theclob/clob/readme.md

 * Editor stats and targets (Word Count, Paragraph Count, Reading Time, etc.)
 * Support for pages (About, Profile, etc)
 * Call to action (CTA) at end of each post
-* EU cookie notice option (if using tracking such as Google Analytics)

 Version 0.7 (July 2017):